-Can Foreigners Do Ausbildung in Germany?
+Can foreigners do Ausbildung in Germany?

 Ausbildung or vocational training is a typical career choice for graduates of German schools.
 But is it possible to participate in such a program as a foreign national?

 Consequently, all nationalities (EU and non-EU) are allowed to apply for and participate in Ausbildung in Germany.
-After finishing the program, one can get a job within a country and apply for the suitable residence permit.
+After finishing the program, one can get a job within a country and apply for a suitable residence permit.

 Read more about how to apply for Ausbildung as a non-EU citizen here.

 There are some Ausbildung programs where both foreigners and Germans have higher success rates in getting a place.

 Particularly popular apprenticeships such as salesman receive more applications than needed.
 Hence, a foreign applicant will have very few chances of getting a spot.
 We advise looking at the labor shortage list when applying for the Ausbildung in Germany.